strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 For example, the pod names for Kafka Connect cluster created by `KafkaConnect` custom resource named `my-connect` with 3 replicas will be `my-connect-connect-0`, `my-connect-connect-1`, and `my-connect-connect-2`
 This pattern follows the way the pods are currently named as well.

-In addition to the StrimziPodSet resource used to manage the Pods, Strimzi will create a headless Kubernetes Service to give these pods a stable DNS names.
+In addition to the StrimziPodSet resource used to manage the Pods, Strimzi will create a headless Kubernetes Service to give these pods stable DNS names.
 The headless service will be named `<cluster-name>-connect`.
 For example `my-connect-connect`.
 The existing `ClusterIP` type service names `<cluster-name>-connect-api` will remain unchanged and will round-robin across all the Connect worker pods.